flowck/blog.changani.me/source/_posts/react-creating-a-heading-component-leveraging-typescript-s-typing-system.md

 interface Props extends Partial<Omit<HTMLHeadingElement, "children">> {}
 ```

-In case you wondered what is this block of code doing, here is the explanation: I needed to inherit all the attributes of the heading elements, hence the `extends` statement.
+In case you wondered what is this block of code doing, here is the explanation: I needed to inherit all the attributes of heading elements, hence the `extends` statement.
 However, I did not want to make them explicitly mandatory, therefore I have used the `Partial` type to make all the properties defined in `HTMLHeadingElement` interface optional.
 I wanted one more thing, which was to override the `children` property from the interface aforementioned, therefore I have used the `Omit` type to achieve that.

 ## Conclusion